97joseph/paysoko-ecommerce-platform/README.md

 - Deployed to DigitalOcean with SSH as the authorization method.

 ### Optional Features
-- User authentication.
+- User authentication-Implemented User and Admin Sessions Authentication
-- Payment processing.
+- Payment processing - Missing
-- Additional enhancements to improve the application.
+- Additional enhancements to improve the application- Created printable order receipts and  admin together with user dashboards

 ---